Special Academic Option Policies

 The School of Nursing offers undergraduate students a number of special academic options, including the opportunity to study abroad or to pursue a dual degree program, minors, and submatriculation into a master’s program.
 These options supplement and enrich the basic framework upon which nursing students build their education.
 Enterprising students may integrate one or more of these options into a coherent course of study to fulfill their particular academic and intellectual needs.

 Although Nursing students are not required to complete a minor, some choose to complete a minor in order to pursue a secondary area of interest, develop skills and a knowledge base that complements their Nursing major, express themselves in a creative area, or learn more about themselves and/or their heritage.
 A minor requires approximately six to nine courses.
+All courses taken to complete requirements for the minor must be taken for a letter grade and not pass/fail.
+Minors are only available to traditional BSN students.

-The School of Nursing offers four minors which are described on the following pages.
+The School of Nursing offers five minors which are described on the following pages.
 Nursing students also have the opportunity to pursue a minor in the College of Arts and Sciences (College) and the School of Engineering and Applied Science (Engineering).
 Students who are interested in pursuing a minor in the College or Engineering should contact the appropriate department to outline courses required for completion of the minor.
 Students should meet with their Nursing advisor to build the minor into their plan of study, and are encouraged to take a course in the department of interest before formally declaring the minor.
 Depending upon the specific minor, some courses may fulfill sector requirements or free electives.
 Students may need to enroll in summer courses to complete coursework required for a minor.

 The School of Nursing currently has five minors: